-SWASP applications for Spring 2023 are now being accepted (pending government funding approval).
-Deadline to apply is May 19 at 5 p.m.
+SWASP applications for Fall 2023 are now being accepted (pending government funding approval).
+Deadline to apply is Sept.
+15 at 5 p.m.

 As per institutional guidelines, students must be currently located in Canada in order to work with Memorial University.

 Please note that applications must be signed and initialled before submission.

 Student Work and Service Program (SWASP) is funded by the Government of Newfoundland and Labrador and was designed to reduce the debt load of students.
 It offers a valuable work opportunity applicable to your program of study and career objectives as well as a tuition credit.